Kew: Etymology

 The sculpture Cayho by Mark Folds, on the towpath next to Kew Pier, is a play on words, with Kew's 14th-century name rendered as "keyhole".

 The name Kew, recorded in 1327 as Cayho, is a combination of two words: the Old French kai (landing place; "quay" derives from this) and Old English hoh (spur of land).
 The land spur is formed by the bend in the Thames.

 Governance

-Kew is one of 18 wards in the London Borough of Richmond upon Thames.
+Kew is one of 18 wards in the London Borough of Richmond upon Thames and has three local councillors, all of whom are Liberal Democrats and were elected in May 2026.
 It forms part of the Richmond Park constituency in the UK Parliament; the Member of Parliament is Sarah Olney of the Liberal Democrats.
 For elections to the London Assembly it is part of the South West London Assembly constituency, which is represented by Gareth Roberts of the Liberal Democrats.

 Kew was added in 1892 to the Municipal Borough of Richmond which had been formed two years earlier and was in the county of Surrey.
 In 1965, under the London Government Act 1963, the Municipal Borough of Richmond was abolished.
 Kew, along with Richmond, was transferred from Surrey to the London Borough of Richmond upon Thames, one of 32 boroughs in the newly created Greater London.

+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Kew had a population of 3202.